jkeneda/business-math/README.md

 Welcome to Dr. K's Business Math Notes on Github
 ===

-Unless you're trying to contribute your own notes to the project, you probably just want to go to the [main site](https://jkeneda.github.io/business-math).
+Unless you're trying to contribute your own notes to the project, you probably just want to go to the [main site](https://jkeneda.github.io/business-math/).

 ### To do:

+0. Add questions/answers via jquery

 1. Add jquery dialog/tooltips on hover for definitions/theorems